 - 3-4 red chillies

 - Heat oil and fry cumin seeds, cloves, asafoetida, methi seeds & red chillies.

 - Cook toor dal with a pinch of turmeric in pressure cooker.

 - Cook Tomato pieces in water(or add it to dal while cooking it).

 - When cooked, add ground masala, dal, jaggery, salt and cook for some time.

 - Add water to make it thin, of rasam consistency.

-- For seasoning, heat oil and add mustard seeds and curry leaves.
+- For seasoning, heat oil and add mustard seeds.